Strike-Vision/Acer-nitro5-an515-55-opencore/README.md

 - dGPU (1650 ti is unsupported in OC)
 - HDMI (connected to the dGPU)
+## Untested

+- Headphone Jack
+- AirDrop
 - Bluetooth
-- AirDrop
-- Headphone Jack (Untested)